-In early 2021, our Giving Circles community powered a victory for Delegate Candi King in a special election.
+In early 2021, our Giving Circles community powered a victory in a special election in HD-2.
 With the election held just weeks after a contentious 2020 election season, we saw how tight this seat could be due to low turnout.
-Delegate King won by 263 votes, just three percent of the vote.
+The candidate we supported won their seat by 263 votes, just 3 percent of the vote.

-In the general election in November, Delegate King was able to safely hold her seat by a margin of more than 3800 votes — proving the value of providing support when it matters most.
+In the general election in November, that same candidate was able to safely hold their seat by a margin of more than 3,800 votes — proving the value of providing support when it matters most.

 In 2019, The States Project’s electoral effort helped to flip the Virginia House creating a new majority of Virginia lawmakers who passed policy after policy to improve lives.